Sustainability Report

 Community projects and charitable support

-- •Educational support in India – Project "Bhagiya": Reynders finances the rent and operation of two basement schools in Rajasthan, covering the salaries of four full-time teachers.
+- •Educational support in India – Project "Bhagiya": Reynders label printing finances the rent and operation of two basement schools in Rajasthan, covering the salaries of four full-time teachers.
 These schools provide education for underprivileged children who would otherwise follow their parents to work.

 - •Cultural regeneration in Belgium – "Boechout Forwards": The company co-developed a cultural and social meeting center on the site of the former "California" soup factory, in partnership with the Municipality of Boechout and local private actors.
 The center now hosts community events, theater, and educational activities.

-- •Recreation and biodiversity – "Play and Recreation Forest": Since 2009, Reynders has maintained a 4.1-hectare forest in Boechout, which is open to youth organizations and local associations.
+- •Recreation and biodiversity – "Play and Recreation Forest": Since 2009, Reynders label printing has maintained a 4.1-hectare forest in Boechout, which is open to youth organizations and local associations.
 More than 5,000 trees and 2,900 shrubs have been planted.
 The site includes the restored 17th-century Courtois Chapel and hosts the annual "Nature Run" and family events for employees.

 Educational and training initiatives